-Milestones in the history of Danube University Krems
+Milestones in the history of the University for Continuing Education Krems

 Danube University Krems opened its doors.
 The Federal Law establishing it came into force on 8 April 1994.

 Teaching began a few weeks after the university had opened with 93 students enrolled in three study programs for European Integration and Journalism.

 The academic degree Master of Business Administration (MBA) was awarded for the first time in Austria.